NERC-CEH/catalogue/README.md

 Webpack is mostly configured in `webpack.common.js` which is inherited by `webpack.dev.js` for development work and `webpack.prod.js` for the production configuration.

+#### Note - there are many uses of Jquery's $(document).ready() function in the frontend.
+Do not just remove them as they are there to prevent timing issues unless of course you can find a better alternative.

 ### Test JavaScipt using Karma

       npm run test